Bam92/abelmbula/content/blog/15-algo-in-may/index.md

 I've written a detailed post about this [here](confirm-ending).
 No time?
 Read below.

-Let's firt take the challenge description.
+Let's first take the challenge description.

 > Check if a string (first argument, **str**) ends with the given target string (second argument, target).
 > This challenge can be solved with the **.endsWith()** method, which was introduced in ES2015.
 But for the purpose of this challenge, we would like you to use one of the JavaScript substring methods instead.